Dasharo/docs/docs/dasharo-menu-docs/dasharo-system-features.md

   problems with DMA/IOMMU during OS boot, keep it disabled.
   NOTE: Windows may not boot if the option is enabled.

+- `Enable Wi-Fi + BT radios` - (applicable to devices with Wi-Fi and Bluetooth cards) - Enables or disables radios for Wi-Fi and Bluetooth.
+When disabled, the slot is unconfigured and power to the wireless module is disconnected.

 ## Networking Options

 ![](/images/menus/dasharo_net_opts.jpeg){ class="center" }